saiashishpalai/source-searcher-pro/README.md

 ### 💬 **Conversational Search**
 Ask follow-up questions to refine your search.
 Haven7 maintains context and searches within your initial results.

-### 📚 **Document Sync & Embeddings**
+### 📚 **Smart Document Sync & Embeddings**
 Automatically syncs and indexes your documents with vector embeddings for semantic search capabilities.
+Features intelligent incremental sync that only processes changed content for faster, more efficient updates.

+### ⚡ **Incremental Sync & Recency Ranking**
+- **Smart Sync**: Only processes changed files, pages, and messages since last sync
+- **Recency Boost**: Recent documents automatically rank higher in search results
+- **Efficiency Metrics**: See exactly how much processing time was saved
+- **Performance Optimization**: Reduced API calls and bandwidth usage

 ### 🔐 **Secure OAuth Integration**
 Connect your accounts securely using OAuth 2.0.
 We never store your passwords.